 Solution: Try new things in the bedroom that maybe you’ve only talked about.

 This can be anything from tantric sex to taking a BDSM workshop.
 It really doesn’t matter.
 The main thing is that you two need to have a frank conversation about your sex life.
 Note that it doesn’t have to be — indeed, should not be — some serious “relationship talk.”
 These types of conversations work best when they’re a sort of flirting.
 Make it fun, not heavy.

 Reasons to Break Up: You’re just not into the same stuff.

 You can have a meaningful connection, but if you’re on two totally different pages when it comes to sex, neither of you are ever going to be happy.
 For a sexual relationship to prosper, you need to be pleasing her and she needs to be pleasing you.
-If you’re still not sure if you two are right together, sexually speaking, try taking this sexual compatibility test over at Psychology Today.

 - One of You Is Always Trying to Change the Other